-Shorter ladies may find it a bit too high off the ground for adequate control.
-Occasional brake and gear adjustments may be needed and can be challenging for those without bike repair knowledge.
+Some may find it a bit too high off the ground for adequate control.
 Spokes have been known to break.

 Stands out for its tandem design that allows most duos to ride comfortably together.
 In addition to 21 speeds, it offers disc brakes for optimal control.
 Assembly isn't too difficult.